-Why are you Writing Accounting Policies and Procedures Manuals?
+Why are you Writing an Accounting Policy & Procedure Manual?

 Every company should document its accounting procedure process.
 A well-designed and properly maintained system of accounting policies and procedures documentation enhances your accountability and consistency, while at the same time producing long-term savings from reduced duplication, rework, training, and increased focus, consistency, and productivity.
 Writing accounting policies and procedures is an important task.
 Consider a template from Bizmanualz to help save you time.